AminaIskandarani/EECE690-Project/README.md

 - Containerized with Docker
 - Suitable for cloud or edge deployment
 - Integration-ready for SCADA/HMI interfaces
-- Integration ready for BMS
+- Integration is ready for BMS

 Contributors
 - Amina Iskandarani — ami43@mail.aub.edu